mpazaryna/codex/docs/logs/201-initial-implementation.md

-# 001 - Initial Generation: AI-Assisted Article Reader Implementation
+# Initial Generation: AI-Assisted Article Reader Implementation

 ## Overview

-This document captures the initial phase of the Article Reader project, where we used AI assistance to generate a complete, working solution in a single file.
+This document captures the initial phase of the Codex project, where we used AI assistance to generate a complete, working solution in a single file.
 The implementation focuses on fetching and converting Medium articles to Markdown format while preserving metadata and maintaining clean output.

 ## Initial Implementation

 ### Core Features

 1. **Article Fetching**

    - Handles Medium articles with authentication
    - Supports custom user agent and headers
    - Includes error handling for network requests

 2. **Content Processing**

    - HTML to Markdown conversion
    - Metadata extraction (title, author, publish date)
    - Content cleanup and normalization